-A note on health savings accounts: they are only available with high deductible insurance plans.
+A note on health savings accounts: they are only available with high deductible insurance plans (HDHP).
 So, if you don’t have a health savings account available to you, it’s likely because you are on a more expensive plan with better insurance (and a lower deductible).

 What is a Health Savings Account?

 Simply stated, a health savings account (HSA) is an account you can set up to pay for out-of-pocket medical expenses and health care costs.

-You must be in a high deductible plan to be eligible to use a health savings account.
-You can open a HSA on your own if you qualify, or open one through your employer.
+Your health plan must be a high deductible health plan to be eligible to use a health savings account.
+You can open an HSA on your own if you qualify, or open one through your employer.

-The biggest perk of a HSA is that you can contribute funds to it pre-tax.
+The biggest perk of an HSA is that you can contribute funds to it pre-tax (from your gross income).
 So, if you’re contributing through an employer it will get deducted from your paycheck before you pay any income tax.
 If you contribute on your own, you can write off your contributions when doing taxes.